Bernardo-MG/docs-maven-skin/src/site/markdown/site_xml.md

 ## Skin config

-First of all, a skin configuration element, called <skinConfig>, should be added to the <custom> one.
+First of all, a skin configuration element, called skinConfig, should be added to the custom one.

 The general structure of it will look like the following example: